 Khuyen is a coach, writer and organizational consultant based in Vietnam.

 Mache is a nature lover, an adventure seeker and deeply interested in disability issues, peace-building, experiential education and social change

-Recrear’s board of directors acts as an organ that promotes lateral thinking, the sensing of opportunities, and experimentation.
+Recrear’s board of directors acts as group of advisors that promotes lateral thinking, the sensing of opportunities, and experimentation.
 Ultimately, the board collaborates with the core teams in making strategic decisions.

-The way these decisions are taken is by researching the answer to questions that we are posing at all levels about our organisation.
+The way these decisions are taken is by collectively inquiring into questions that we are posing at all levels of our organisation

 Our board is relationship-driven, based on open and intimate relationships.
-We understand that board members are volunteering their time and we understand being part of the board should be based on reciprocity.
+We understand that board members are volunteering their time and we we believe that being part of the board should be based on reciprocity.